A Thriving Technology Cluster

 The Alliance brought together universities and colleges from across the State.
 Its goals include identification of common challenges and areas of synergy, developing joint programs and ultimately nucleating an effective alliance that will increase their research competitiveness and drive economic development in New Jersey.

 Founding members include Kean University, Montclair State University, N.J.
-Institute of Technology, Rowan University, Richard Stockton College, Rutgers University and Stevens Institute of Technology.
+Institute of Technology, Rowan University, Stockton University, Rutgers University and Stevens Institute of Technology.
 The Alliance also works closely with the New Jersey Office of Information Technology – Enterprise Data Services, the New Jersey Economic Development Authority, and NJEdge.net, New Jersey’s Higher Education and Research Network.

 Honeywell, a Fortune 100 company based in Morris Township, is a diversified technology and manufacturing company that has long called New Jersey home.
 Honeywell’s products include aerospace technologies, environmental controls, building and process solutions, high-purity performance chemicals and materials, and transportation systems, as well as technologies for refining petrochemicals.